 Brisket is the cut of meat used to make corned beef and pastrami.
 Corned beef is brisket cured with spices and salt before being simmered in water, and pastrami takes the extra step of smoking the brisket before the final cooking.
-And speaking of smoking, brisket is smoked simply with a rub of salt at barbecue places until it's infused with delicious smoky flavor.
+Speaking of smoking, brisket is smoked simply with a rub of salt at barbecue places until it’s infused with delicious smoky flavor.

 Whether you’re corning, curing, smoking, or braising brisket, it’s a satisfying way to enjoy a cut of beef that’s very different from steaks or ground beef!